Katy Mills: 1997–1999: Planning and construction

-The Mills pitched several anchors to open in the mall, such as AMC Theater, Virgin Megastore, Off Rodeo Drive Beverly Hills, Boot Town, Books-A-Million, Rainforest Cafe, Marshalls, Bass Pro Shops Outdoor World, Old Navy and GameWorks.
-In early 1999, plans changed for the opening of Katy Mills, as GameWorks and Virgin Megastore would not open, and instead Jillian's and F.Y.E.
-(For Your Entertainment) would open.
-They also announced that they would open Bed Bath and Beyond, Burlington Coat Factory, and for the first time ever, a Benetton Sportsystem store.
-This marks the first time Benetton goes in the retail business.
-They also announced that they would not open Marshalls in the mall, and would instead open Funkyard.
-A couple months later, Katy Mills announced that they would open OFF 5TH Saks Fifth Avenue Outlet and Sun & Ski Sports, and as the opening drew closer, Off Rodeo Drive Beverly Hills and Boot Town would not open and instead would open Starflight Cafe and “Old West Warehouse”.
-The Mills also pitched some non-anchor stores, such as the now-defunct NASCAR Silicon Motor Speedway, Big Dog Sportswear, Skechers USA, Bose Factory Store, Brooks Brothers Factory Store, Carter's for Kids, Kenneth Cole New York, the Official Dallas Cowboys Pro Shop, Mikasa Factory Store, and Samsonite.
+The Mills Corporation allowed several anchors to open in the mall, such as AMC Theatres, Virgin Megastore, Off Rodeo Drive Beverly Hills, Boot Town, Books-A-Million, Rainforest Cafe, Marshalls, Bass Pro Shops Outdoor World, Old Navy, and GameWorks.
+In early 1999, plans changed for the opening of Katy Mills, as GameWorks and Virgin Megastore would not open, and instead Jillian's and FYE (For Your Entertainment) would open.
+They also announced that they would open Bed Bath & Beyond, Burlington Coat Factory, and a Benetton Sportsystem store.
+This marked the first time Benetton would go in the retail business.
+Marshalls later pulled out and Funkyard would take its space.
+A couple months later, Katy Mills announced that they would open Saks Off 5th and Sun & Ski Sports, and as the opening drew closer, Off Rodeo Drive Beverly Hills would open a sports bar concept "Starflight Cafe" in the mall.
+It was also announced that Boot Town had leased a western-themed outlet titled "Old West Warehouse".
+Other tenants, such as the now-defunct NASCAR Silicon Motor Speedway, Big Dog Sportswear, Skechers USA, Bose Factory Store, Brooks Brothers Factory Store, Carter's for Kids, Kenneth Cole New York, the Official Dallas Cowboys Pro Shop, Mikasa Factory Store, and Samsonite Company Store have also been added to their lineup.
+Construction was completed in October 1999, and the mall was ready to open.
+The Mills Corp. promoted the mall by releasing various print ads in newspapers, and television commercials.

-Following all of the negotiations that happened during construction of the mall, it was time for the design.
-Photos during the indoor construction phase can be seen here.
-These photos were taken by Creative Artisans Group, and were hosted on Flickr.
-Creative Artisans Group was responsible for painting the designs in the mall.
-RTKL, Greg Rose Design, and the American Institute of Steel Construction helped with the structures, JK Design Group helped with the lighting, and Texas Bomanite helped with the crystal flooring.
-Around the time of indoor construction, Concord Mills was opening in Concord, North Carolina, in September 1999.

-Construction completed in October 1999 and the mall was ready to open.
-The Mills promoted the mall by releasing various print ads in newspapers, as well as two television commercials, but only one has been found.
-It shows a father putting grease on a wild pig and the family gets ready to play with it.
-That is until the pig runs wild and starts making a mess, breaking things around the house, causing the family to go on a wild pig chase.
-The advertising motto for the mall was “Shop Together, Eat Together, Play Together.”
-This motto was to signify people that Katy Mills is a place for shopping, dining, and entertainment.
-Some say it's a combination of shopping and entertainment, or, as it's commonly referred to as “shoppertainment.”